-- For soilborne diseases fungicides are best washed off leaves by overhead irrigation or before rainfall for optimum control.
-Spraying fungicides at night when peanut leaves are folded aids in reducing contact with open leaves. - Southern blight is the most common soilborne disease and is often first observed in early July. - Select a fungicide with good efficacy and apply before disease development. - Subsequent fungicide applications are often necessary for adequate disease control. - Late leaf spot is of primary concern later in cropping season and often first observed in early to mid- to late-September. - In field with a history of disease an additional fungicide maybe needed to minimize defoliation the last 30 days before harvest. - A systemic fungicide that does not was off leaves can provide better protection. - Sclerotinia blight is of primary concern late in the cropping season, often late August to early Sept. - Counties with Sclerotinia blight consist of Lawrence and Randolph counties. - Georgia (e.g. GA O9B and GA O6G) are generally less susceptible than some of the Florida cultivars. - Fungicides can suppress disease development when applied prior to detection.
-Good coverage into the lower canopy is needed. - Refer to MP 154 Arkansas Plant Disease Control Products Guide for latest fungicide recommendations.
+- Select the least susceptible cultivar for peanut disease management. - Fungicide programs often start ~60 days after planting (DAP) and continuing every 14-21 days for 3 to 4applications/ year.
+More application are needed as disease pressure increases or as field are rotated back in peanut for 3rd time. - For soilborne diseases, fungicides should be directed in lower canopy for optimum control.
+Use overhead irrigation or before rainfall for spray at night when peanut leaves are folded. - Southern blight is the most common soilborne disease and is often first observed in early July. - Select a fungicide with good efficacy and apply before disease development. - Subsequent fungicide applications are often necessary for adequate disease control. - Late leaf spot is of primary concern later in cropping season and often first observed in early to mid- to late-September. - In field with a history of disease, an additional fungicide maybe needed to minimize defoliation the last 30 days before harvest. - A systemic fungicide that does not was off leaves can provide better protection. - Sclerotinia blight is of primary concern late in the cropping season, often late August to early Sept. - Counties with Sclerotinia blight consist of Lawrence and Randolph counties. - Georgia (e.g. GA O9B and GA O6G) are generally less susceptible than some of the Florida cultivars. - Fungicides can suppress disease development when applied prior to detection.
+Good coverage into the lower canopy is needed. - Refer to the MP154 Arkansas Plant Disease Control Products Guide for the latest fungicide recommendations.